Ariana Madix

-Ariana Madix (born June 24, 1985) is a television host, reality television personality, actress, and businesswoman.
-She was a cast member and a former bartender on the Bravo reality television series Vanderpump Rules (2013–2024).
-She became the permanent host of Love Island USA in 2024.
+Ariana Madix (born June 24, 1985) is an American television personality, actress, and businesswoman.
+She first gained recognition as a cast member on the Bravo reality program Vanderpump Rules (2013–2024).
+Her cocktail book, Single AF Cocktails, was released on December 5, 2023, and became a New York Times best seller.

-She finished in third place on season 32 of ABC's Dancing with the Stars, paired with Pasha Pashkov.
-Her cocktail book, Single AF Cocktails, was released on December 5, 2023 and became a New York Times best seller.
-She made her Broadway theatre debut as Roxie Hart in the musical Chicago in January 2024.
+After departing Vanderpump Rules, Madix competed on the thirty-second season of ABC's Dancing with the Stars; she and professional partner Pasha Pashkov finished in third place.
+She made her Broadway debut as Roxie Hart in the musical Chicago (2024) and is the host of the Peacock dating series Love Island USA (2024–present), where she earned a nomination for the Primetime Emmy Award for Outstanding Host for a Reality or Reality Competition Program.

 Early life and education

 Madix was born on June 24, 1985, in Melbourne, Florida, and raised by her father, James, and mother, Tanya.
-Ariana lived with both of her parents as well as her younger brother, Jeremy Madix.
+She lived with both of her parents as well as her younger brother, Jeremy Madix.
 James is of Irish descent and Tanya's ethnicity is unknown.
 In a Glamour interview, Madix said: "My dad would not come home.
 He's no longer with us and I love him and feel like he was going through some stuff and doing his best in a lot of ways, but he would have a tendency to be done with work and be at the dive bar as opposed to helping us with our homework.
 And my mom did everything."
 In therapy, she realized that overachieving was a coping mechanism, saying "If I'm perfect, then he'll want to be there."

-She began riding horses at age 6 and had a competitive equestrian career.
+She began riding horses at age six and had a competitive equestrian career.
 She also won two national dance championships.
 She graduated from Eau Gallie High School in 2003.
-In 2007, she graduated from Flagler College, where she received a dual bachelor's degree in Theatre and Broadcast Communications.
+In 2007, she graduated from Flagler College, where she received a dual bachelor's degree in theatre and broadcast communications.
 She worked as costumed characters such as Ariel, Cinderella and Aurora (Sleeping Beauty) at Disney World while she was studying in college.
 After college, she moved to New York City with a dream to "be on Broadway."
 She stayed for five years and worked as a bartender and hostess at restaurant Butter.